Homemade Sourdough Discard Pasta

 I don’t have type 00 flour.
 What can I substitute?

-You can substitute all purpose flour.
+You can substitute all purpose or bread flour.
 Type 00 flour is becoming easier to find in the U.S. and I can even grab a bag at my local grocery store now, so definitely pick up a bag or order it online if you want to make delicious pasta and pizza.

 Do I have to use Semolina Flour in this pasta recipe?